Investing in Kingston Real Estate Market

 When it comes to investment, the city of Kingston not only is a good investment in terms of profits and dollars, but is also a great investment in terms of an ideal life.
 Kingston has over the years lost its former glory as a political capital and the centre of manufacturing; however, this is rather reserved for its larger rivals.
 This is also one of the reasons why the city has succeeded so well.
 It stays away from problems that plague big cities yet, at the same time it adopts ground-breaking initiatives beyond the scope of a smaller urban area.
 As a result, it provides a high-quality life for all of its happy residents.
 Here you will not come across traffic congestion, high taxes or any exorbitant price for real estate.
 Rather this is a place where residents can finally start living life instead of holding it back.
 The wonderful qualities of Kingston that the locals have been long taking advantage of have started to become recognized by several publications.
 This city was listed under ‘Best Places to Live in Canada’ multiple times by MoneySense magazine while Today’s Parent named it the ‘Top City to Raise a Family’.
 It was also praised by the Journal of American Planning for having the ‘Most Vibrant Downtown’.
 But even with all these many honors, Kingston has managed to not let pride get in the way of its true objective.
 Instead of looking for attention as one of the most important cities in Canada, this city has carved out a reputation of being a family-friendly neighborhood that caters to the well-being of its residents before anything else.
 Dedicated to innovating itself, the area has provided its locals with state-of-the-art health facilities, three of Ontario’s premier post-secondary academic institutions, and a transportation system that is commuter oriented.

-The average price of pre-construction condos in Kingston was $389,900 in the year 2019.
-New listings for this year so far have maintained a price per square foot of $406, while the prices also continue to grow year-over-year.
-The average resale price for all types of homes including condos in the city of Kingston for the year 2019 was around $392,000 approximately, which is a hike of about 8.9 percent to the previous year.
+The average price of pre-construction condos in Kingston is about $389,900.
+New listings so far have maintained a price per square foot of $406, while the prices also continue to grow year-over-year.
+The average resale price for all types of homes including condos in Kingston is around $392,000 approximately, which is a hike of about 8.9 percent to the previous year.
 The average rental rate here is currently at $1200.
 The demand for housing is still strong here as the vacancy rate currently stands at 0.6 percent.

 Being the middle point of many interprovincial routes, Kingston is blessed with many transportation options that allow residents an effortless passage in this quaint small city.
 Connecting Toronto with Montreal to the east, Highway 401 lies to the north and serves as its main transportation arterial route.
 Highway 15 on the other hand leads northward and provides access to Ottawa, which is the nation’s capital.
 Interstate 81 to the southeast connects this area to US markets after crossing the Thousand Islands Bridge, one of Ontario’s most efficient, least congested border crossings equipped with a 24-hour customs clearance.
 Bus and train services are also abundant.
 Kingston Transit operates the local public transportation consisting of several dozen bus routes that feature a “Rack and Roll” system that allows passengers to take their bicycles along with them.
-The Kingston Bus Terminal facilitates trips to Toronto, Montreal and Ottawa with bus services provided by Coach Canada, Megabus, and Greyhound.
-At the Kingston Railway Station, passengers take VIA Rail trains for interprovincial travel.
-To the east, regional flights for Air Canada Express in Toronto Pearson, and SkyLink Express in Hamilton can be found at the Kingston Norman Rogers Airport.
+The Kingston Bus Terminal features several routes to Toronto, Montreal and Ottawa with bus services provided by Coach Canada, Megabus, and Greyhound.
+Passengers take VIA Rail trains from the Kingston Railway Station for interprovincial travel.
+To the east, regional flights for Air Canada Express in Toronto, Pearson, and SkyLink Express in Hamilton can be found at the Kingston Norman Rogers Airport.